Mikoyan MiG-27: Variants

-This was a 1988 indigenous Indian upgrade of its license-assembled MiG-27Ls with French avionics, which provides the same level of performance, but with much reduced size and weight.
-The capabilities of the aircraft are being enhanced by the incorporation of modern avionics systems consisting primarily of two Multi-Function Displays (MFDs) Mission and Display Processor (MDP), Sextant Ring Laser Gyros (RLG INSI), combined GPS/GLONASS navigation, HUD with UFCP, Digital Map Generator (DMG), jam-resistant Secured Communication, stand-by UHF communication, data link and a comprehensive Electronic Warfare suite.
-A mission planning and retrieval facility, VTR and HUD Camera will also be fitted.
-The aircraft retains stand-by (conventional) instrumentation, including artificial horizon, altimeter and airspeed indicator, to cater for the failure of HUD and the MFDs.
-The MiG-27s are also being equipped with the French Agave or Russian Komar radar.
-The installation of the radar would give the MiG-27 anti-ship and some air-to-air capability.
-It is expected that at least 140 of the 180 aircraft will be converted from MiG-27MLs.
+This was a 2004 indigenous Indian upgrade of its license-assembled MiG-27MLs with French avionics, which provides the same level of performance, but with much reduced size and weight.
+The capabilities of the aircraft were being enhanced by the incorporation of modern avionics systems consisting primarily of two Multi-Function Displays (MFDs) Mission and Display Processor (MDP), Sextant Ring Laser Gyros (RLG INSI), combined GPS/GLONASS navigation, HUD with UFCP, Digital Map Generator (DMG), jam-resistant Secured Communication, stand-by UHF communication, data link and a comprehensive Electronic Warfare suite.
+A mission planning and retrieval facility, VTR and HUD Camera would also be fitted.
+The aircraft retained stand-by (conventional) instrumentation, including artificial horizon, altimeter and airspeed indicator, to cater for the failure of HUD and the MFDs.
+Only 40 of the 180 aircraft were converted from MiG-27ML to MiG-27UPG.